Chapter 3: How Do Projects Work? Project Success

 - Operational value streams that deliver value to customers through repetitive processes of providing products or services

 - Project value streams that create, improve (and if needed - protect, restore) and eliminate or phase out operational value streams

 The project value stream includes workflow activities that create project assets and activities to integrate (absorb) the assets into the operational value stream.

 Accordingly, value streams have three phases in which project and operational components are interlinked:

 - Running and improving, protecting and restoring the operational value stream

 Figure 3.1: Project Value Streams and Operational Value Streams

 Organizations strive to provide a continuous flow of value through their operational value streams.
 To create and improve their value streams, they invest in specific initiatives (projects):

 - Transformation initiatives to introduce a fundamental change in the organization’s value stream system

 - Initiatives to create new value streams involving new products or services

-- Initiatives to eliminate obsolete value streams
+- Initiatives to eliminate or phase out obsolete value streams

 - Emergency response initiatives to preserve or restore the value stream system